kevinislinger/Swivo/backend/supabase/DEPLOYMENT.md

 1. **SUPABASE_ACCESS_TOKEN**: Your Supabase access token
    - Get this from: https://supabase.com/dashboard/account/tokens

+2. **SUPABASE_DB_PASSWORD**: Your database password
+   - This is the password you set when creating your Supabase project
+   - You can reset it from: https://supabase.com/dashboard/project/[project-id]/settings/database

 #### Variables (Repository > Settings > Secrets and variables > Actions > Variables)

 1. **SUPABASE_PROJECT_ID**: Your Supabase project reference ID